 For many women, the toughest part of early pregnancy is morning sickness.
 If you are suffering from nausea, vomiting, or both, you need safe measures that will bring you some relief.
 Your best course of action for managing morning sickness is home treatment.
 By following a few proven guidelines, you are likely to gain significant relief from nausea and vomiting.
-Home treatment measures for morning sickness include:
+Home treatment for morning sickness can include:

 - Changing what, when, and how much you eat.

 - Taking ginger or vitamin B6.

 - Avoiding foods and smells that make you feel sick.

 - Trying acupressure, which seems to work for some women.

 - Taking doxylamine by itself or with vitamin B6.
 Talk to your doctor about this medicine.

 If you have severe, persistent nausea and vomiting, see your doctor or nurse-midwife immediately.
 This uncommon complication of pregnancy can lead to dehydration and malnutrition, sometimes requiring prescribed medicine or hospitalization.

 How can I manage morning sickness at home?